 • Unlawful exposure to a controlled substance that subjects a child to a substantial risk of harm to the child’s health or safety.

-Criminal History Check: The review of any and all criminal records containing any information collected and stored in a state or county repository or the criminal records repository of the Federal Bureau of Investigation.
+Criminal records check: The review of any and all criminal records containing any information collected and stored in a state or county repository or the criminal records repository of the Federal Bureau of Investigation.

 Minor: Any individual under the age of 18.

-Sponsoring Unit: The university department, college, administrative unit, professional school, Extension Service, research facility, or branch campus that offers a youth program or gives approval for the use of university property, resources or brand for a youth program, and is responsible and accountable for youth safety compliance.
-The sponsoring unit is represented by a Dean, Director, Department Head, or designee who has departmental or unit oversight and with authority to approve/deny programs.
+Sponsoring unit: The university department, college, administrative unit, professional school, Extension Service, research facility, or branch campus that offers a youth program or gives approval for the use of university property, resources or brand for a youth program, and is responsible and accountable for compliance with applicable university policies.
+The sponsoring unit is represented by a dean, director, department head, or designee who has departmental or unit oversight and with authority to approve or deny programs.

-Support Personnel: Individuals who support operations or administrative functions, but who have no direct access to minors in the context of a youth program.
+Support personnel: University employees and volunteers who support operations or administrative functions, but who have no direct access to minors in the context of a youth program.

-Youth Program Personnel: Anyone who will have direct access to minors in the context of a youth program, including authorized adults and supervised adults.
-This definition does not include support personnel who do not directly interact with minors.
+Youth program personnel: University employees and volunteers who will have Direct Access to minors in the context of a youth program.
+This definition does not include third-party staff or individuals who are supervised by non-university operators, nor does it include Support Personnel who do not directly interact with minors.